def1ant1/RusticUI/docs/testing/headless-state-machines.md

 automation or analytics pipelines can extend the suite without reverse- engineering business rules.
 CI runs the tests via `cargo xtask test --examples` to keep coverage aligned with the workspace’s release-readiness checklist.

+After validating the headless properties, run
+`cargo xtask coverage-report` to roll their results into the aggregated dashboard alongside the TypeScript snapshots and axe-core sweeps.
+The [cross-suite coverage dashboard](coverage-overview.md) section explains how the disciplines map to Rust unit/integration, Playwright snapshots, and the Markdown accessibility audits so the state-machine maintainers can confirm all pipelines stayed green.【F:docs/testing/coverage-overview.md†L1-L72】